denten-books/plain-text/main.md

 ### Text

-Lotman: "the material embodiment of a semiotic system." limited, hierarchical, and structured [^@lotman].
+Lotman: "the material embodiment of a semiotic system." limited, hierarchical, and structured [@lotman].
 Derrida: "Everything is a text" .
-TEI people: A text is an "ordered hierarchy of content objects" [^@derose].
+TEI people: A text is an "ordered hierarchy of content objects" [@derose].
 Goodman and Genette.

 [@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria